 Astute Christians turned to the Bible to gain perspective.
-The news about Israel still draws us to re-examine prophetic passages.
+The news about Israel still draws people of biblically authentic faith to re-examine prophetic passages.

 “Who has heard such a thing?
 Who has seen such things?
 Shall the earth be made to give birth in one day?
 Or shall a nation be born at once?